 - Pay UNH tuition, program fees and some UNH fees.

-- Trade places with a student attending a select university abroad
+- Trade places with a student attending a select university abroad or within the US.

 - For students with strong leadership skills who want an immersion experience studying with local students, relying on local services with no management or oversight by UNH or other U.S. provider

 - Pay UNH tuition, some UNH fees.
-Pay all local costs directly while abroad
+Pay all local costs directly while abroad.

 - Managed by professional third-party providers or universities abroad